Introduction

 Single Source Dataset

-For functions expecting a single source dataset the data is provided by the dataset_add argument.
-This is a mandatory argument.
-The data provided by the dataset argument is not used1.
+For functions expecting a single source dataset the data is provided

-If the dataset_add argument is not provided, the data from dataset is used (derive_var_extreme_flag()).
+argument is not provided, the data

 Multiple Source Datasets